ham-zax/PromptReady/migration.md

-Of course.
-Here is a comprehensive, step-by-step migration plan designed to be so explicit and clear that even a basic AI assistant in an IDE can follow it to execute a perfect migration.

-Each step is atomic, with precise file names, commands, and code blocks.

 ---

-# **Comprehensive Migration Plan: Vite to Next.js 15 (App Router, Static Export)**
+# **Definitive Migration Plan: Migrating `PromptReady` to Next.js 15**

-**Objective:** To migrate a Vite-based React application to a fully static Next.js 15 application using the App Router and `output: 'export'`.
-The final output will be a pure HTML/CSS/JS site suitable for any static hosting service.
+**Objective:** To migrate the `PromptReady` Vite application to a fully static Next.js 15 application using the App Router and `output: 'export'`.
+The final output will be a pure HTML/CSS/JS site suitable for any static hosting service, with all existing pages, assets, and logic correctly ported.

 ---